shudhanshh/resume/README.md

 ## 🚀 GitHub Pages Setup

-This repository is configured to work with GitHub Pages.
-To enable:
+This repository uses **GitHub Actions** for automated deployment to GitHub Pages.

+### Automatic Deployment

+The site automatically deploys when you push to the `main` branch.
+No manual setup needed!

+### Manual Setup (if needed)

 1. Go to your repository settings
 2. Navigate to "Pages" in the left sidebar
-3. Under "Source", select the branch (usually `main` or `master`)
+3. Under "Source", select **"GitHub Actions"** (not a branch)
-4. Click "Save"
+4. The workflow will automatically deploy your site
 5. Your resume will be available at `https://<username>.github.io/resume/`

+### Features

+- ✅ Automated deployment via GitHub Actions
+- ✅ Modern, responsive design
+- ✅ Smooth scroll animations
+- ✅ Professional color scheme
+- ✅ Print-friendly styles
+- ✅ Mobile-optimized

 ## 📋 Structure